Is Sabre (SABR) Too Good to Be True? A Comprehensive Analysis of

 - 3. Future estimates of the business performance.

-However, investors need to consider a more in-depth analysis before making an investment decision.
 Despite its seemingly attractive valuation, certain risk factors associated with Sabre should not be ignored.
-These risks are primarily reflected through its low Altman Z-score of -0.33, and the company's revenues and earnings have been on a downward trend over the past five years, which raises a crucial question: Is Sabre a hidden gem or a value trap?
+These risks are primarily reflected through its low Altman Z-score of -0.33, and the company's revenues and earnings have been on a downward trend over the past five years.
+These indicators suggest that Sabre, despite its apparent undervaluation, might be a potential value trap.
+This complexity underlines the importance of thorough due diligence in investment decision-making.

 Before delving into the details, let's understand what the Altman Z-score entails.
 Invented by New York University Professor Edward I. Altman in 1968, the Z-Score is a financial model that predicts the probability of a company entering bankruptcy within a two-year time frame.
 The Altman Z-Score combines five different financial ratios, each weighted to create a final score.
 A score below 1.8 suggests a high likelihood of financial distress, while a score above 3 indicates a low risk.